cademirci/cademirci.github.io/_posts/2020-10-31-some-examples-of-introduction-to-programming.md

 ***

-From this point, there are some Turkish basic programming questions and solutions with explaining comments.
-If it would worth to my time, I would translate all of them, but these were some excercises I resolved for an engineering student friend.
-Therefore I explain everything in Turkish.
+From this point, there are some Turkish basic programming questions and solutions with explainings as comments.
+If it would worth to my time, I would translate all of them.
+These all were some excercises I resolved for a Turkish engineering student before her exam.
+Therefore I wrote comments in Turkish.
 Anyway, I have decided to add them here, also.

 <br>